wkantaros/nyt-data/data-analysis.md

 I analyzed every New York Times article written over the last 7 years, which summed to be over 350,000 articles.
 From each article, I took the first name of the author and the "section_type," a self-defined topic that the New York Times attributed to the article.

 From there, I had to determine the gender of the articles' authors.
 This proved difficult, since The Times did not directly say the gender of reporters.
-Currently I am using an algorithm predicated on artificial intelligence that searches through the US Social Security name database to predict the gender.
+Currently I am using an algorithm predicated on artificial intelligence that searches through the US Social Security name database to predict gender.

 ## Analysis